jjhk-coag/jjhk-coag/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+I'm Jakub Karczewski and I currently study IT (gamedev) at PJATK university in Gdańsk.

-- 🌱 I’m currently learning ...
+-  I’m currently working on my group engineering project (AI use in games / game that changes difficulty level depending on player emotions).
--
+-  I’m currently learning Japanese and expanding my programming skills.

 <!--
 **KubeNaxe/KubeNaxe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.